shinken-solutions/shinken/doc/source/10_troubleshooting/troubleshooting_shinken.rst

   - Have you reviewed your :ref:`configuration syntax <configuringshinken-config>` (keywords and values)
   - Is what you are trying to use installed?
 Are its dependancies installed!
 Does it even work.
   - Is what you are trying to use :ref:`a supported version <shinken_installation_requirements>`?
-  - Are you using the same Python Pyro module version on all your hosts running a Shinken daemon (You have to!)
   - Are you using the same Python version on all your hosts running a Shinken daemon (You have to!)
   - Have you installed Shinken with the SAME prefix (ex: /usr/local) on all your hosts running a Shinken daemon (You have to!)
   - Have you enabled debugging logs on your daemon(s)
-  - How to identify the source of a Pyro MemoryError
   - Problem with Livestatus, did it start, is it listening on the exppected TCP port, have you enabled and configured the module in shinken-specific.cfg.
   - Have you installed the check scripts as the shinken user and not as root
   - Have you executed/tested your command as the shinken user